History of Formula One: 1958

-Although the basic formula remained unchanged in 1958, races were shortened from around 500 km/300miles to 300 km/200 miles and cars had to use avgas instead of various fuel mixtures using methanol as the primary component.
-1958 saw the introduction of an International Cup for F1 Manufacturers, with points allocated on an 8, 6, 4, 3, 2, 1 basis to the first six cars in the race (i.e. unlike in the Drivers' Championship, there was no point for fastest lap).
-Furthermore, points were only awarded to the highest placed car of each make, i.e. if a make finished 1st and 2nd they would receive only eight points and the 3rd placed car would receive 4 points.
-Indianapolis, which was included in the World Championship of Drivers (though no Formula One drivers competed), did not count towards the International Cup for F1 Manufacturers.
+1958 saw the introduction of an International Cup for F1 Manufacturers, with points allocated on an 8, 6, 4, 3, 2, 1 basis to the first six cars in the race (unlike in the Drivers' Championship, there was no point for fastest lap).
+Furthermore, points were only awarded to the highest placed car of each make; i.e., if a make finished 1st and 2nd they would receive only eight points for 1st.
+The 2nd placed car would not earn extra points, but the next car would only receive 4 points for 3rd place.
+The Indianapolis 500, which was included in the World Championship of Drivers until 1960, used different chassis makers in the 1950s, and did not count towards the International Cup for F1 Manufacturers.
+(In later decades, some chassis makers won both F1 Championships and the Indy 500 in the same year: Lotus with Jim Clark in 1965, and McLaren with Emerson Fittipaldi in 1974.)

-With Fangio retired, Mike Hawthorn in a Ferrari took the Drivers' Championship – becoming the first English driver to earn a title.
-The British Vanwall team took the maiden Constructors' Championship that season, but ruined their Drivers' Championship aspirations by taking points off one another.
-Stirling Moss, despite having many more wins than Hawthorn, lost the championship by one point.
-It was high sportsmanship that cost Moss the 1958 title.
-When Hawthorn was threatened with disqualification at the finish of the Portuguese Grand Prix for going in the wrong direction (to restart his car following a spin), Moss argued to stewards on Hawthorn's behalf.
-The points granted Hawthorn were the difference in the championship.
-This season also saw a woman driving in Formula One for the first time with Maria Teresa de Filippis racing a private Maserati at the Belgian Grand Prix.